entando/entando-docs/vuepress/docs/next/docs/reference/deployment-structure.md

 of how these repositories are realized in a running Entando deployment.
 It also explores the architecture behind the Entando Platform and how its functions are structured.

 ## Entando Operator
-The **Entando Operator** coordinates the installation and configuration of all the components of an Entando Application.
+The **Entando Operator** coordinates the installation and configuration of all of the components of an Entando Application.

 * GitHub: <https://github.com/entando-k8s/entando-k8s-controller-coordinator/>
 * DockerHub: <https://hub.docker.com/repository/docker/entando/entando-k8s-controller-coordinator>

 #### Customization
-Use the [Entando Custom Resources](../consume/custom-resources.md) to extend the Platform.
+Use the [Entando custom resources](../consume/custom-resources.md) to extend the Platform.

 ## Database Init Containers
 During installation, an Entando Application needs to create and initialize several databases when deploying from a backup of your images.